Disposable Bamboo Nappy Liners for Modern Cloth Nappy

 Our liners are 100% Bamboo, fragrance & chemical free, biodegradable and anti-bacterial.
 The measure 14cmx 28cm to fit most modern cloth nappies.
 There are 100 Sheets on each roll.

-Flushing these liners.
+Flushing disposable bamboo nappy liners.

 From our research and understanding, there is currently no scientific research available which shows any evidence that flushable nappy liners impact on the environment or waste management systems any more or less than other products marketed as ‘flushable’.
 Including wet wipes, tissues or thick ply toilet paper.